 - Reviewing evaluation reports and program filings from PGE and other utilities

 - Employing web-scraping techniques

-To estimate the technical, economic, and achievable potential over the study’s 30-year horizon (2021 through 2050), we developed and implemented our AdopDER model.
+To estimate the technical, economic, and achievable potential over the study’s 30-year horizon (2021 through 2050), we then developed and implemented our AdopDER model.
 AdopDER simulates the adoption and load impacts of each measure at each site (agent) to estimate DER potential for the service territory.
 We calibrated AdopDER’s results against system-level data.
 This ensured that the potentials were internally consistent with PGE load forecasts and program planning estimates.
 We also conducted a scenario analysis that estimated adoption and load impacts under various scenarios (reference, high, and low cases).

-Phase 2: Locational Load Forecasting
+Phase 2: Using AdopDER for Locational Load Forecasting